tum-ai-balto/tg-balto/README.md

 2. When a report is received in PDF, the Employer can rate the overall produced work.

 Employee Dialogue:
-1. The employee doesn't have any command available.
+1. The employee has just one command 'Start Send Report'.
-2. When an employee send an audio/text/image, this will be sent to the backend to generate a bullet point containing a summarize of the media content.
+2. When an employee send many audio/text/image, those will be sent to the backend to generate a bullet point list containing a summarize of the media contents.
+3. If the user finished uploading the content, they can press the button 'End Send Report'.
+4. The backend will send a bullet point list containing all the information summarized:
         a.
 If the summarized bullet points satisfy the employee, then it can proceed with the report's sending.
         b.
 Otherwise, restart the procedure going back to point 1.